-- 6.5.1.
-Operating an aircraft in a careless, negligent, or reckless manner; in disregard of the rights and safety of others; without due caution and care; or at a speed or in a manner which endangers, or is likely to endanger persons or property of any entity, is prohibited. - 6.5.2.
-Aircraft operators shall obey all pavement markings, signage, and lighted signals unless instructed otherwise by ATC or TAA. - 6.5.3.
-Operating an aircraft constructed, modified, equipped, or loaded as to endanger, or be likely to endanger persons or the property of any entity, is prohibited. - 6.5.4.
-Pre-certification flights or ground demonstrations of experimental aircraft shall not be conducted on the Airport without the prior written permission of TAA. - 6.5.5.
-The starting, positioning, or taxiing of any aircraft shall be done in such a manner so as to avoid generating or directing any propeller slipstream or engine blast that may endanger or result in injury to persons or damage to property. - 6.5.6.
-Airborne radar equipment shall not be operated or ground-tested in an area where the directional beam of such radar, if high intensity (50KW or greater output), is within 300 feet or, if low intensity (less than 50 KW output), is within 100 feet of another aircraft, an aircraft refueling operation, an aircraft refueling vehicle, or a fuel storage facility. - 6.5.7.
-Aircraft engines shall not be started within, and aircraft shall not be taxied into, out of, or within, any structure on the Airport except for structures designed for engine run-ups, such as a hush house. - 6.5.8.
-Aircraft shall only be taxied or towed on hard-surfaced runways, taxiways, taxilanes, and aprons.
+- 6.5.1 Operating an aircraft in a careless, negligent, or reckless manner; in disregard of the rights and safety of others; without due caution and care; or at a speed or in a manner which endangers, or is likely to endanger persons or property of any entity, is prohibited. - 6.5.2 Aircraft operators shall obey all pavement markings, signage, and lighted signals unless instructed otherwise by ATC or TAA. - 6.5.3 Operating an aircraft constructed, modified, equipped, or loaded as to endanger, or be likely to endanger persons or the property of any entity, is prohibited. - 6.5.4 Pre-certification flights or ground demonstrations of experimental aircraft shall not be conducted on the Airport without the prior written permission of TAA.

-- 6.5.9.
-Aircraft operators shall not taxi an aircraft at the Airport at a speed greater than is reasonable and prudent under the conditions with regard for actual and potential hazards and other aircraft so as not to endanger persons or property. - 6.5.10.
-Taxiing aircraft shall yield the right-of-way to any emergency vehicle, unless otherwise directed by ATC. - 6.5.11.
-Aircraft operators shall not land, take off, taxi, or park an aircraft on any area that has been restricted to a maximum weight bearing capacity of less than the weight of the aircraft. - 6.5.12.
-It shall be the aircraft operator's responsibility to bear the expense of repair for any damage to the Airport's runways, taxiways, or aprons caused by excessive aircraft weight loading. - 6.5.13.
-The runway aircraft weight limitations (FAA Gross Weight evaluation) set forth in the FAA Facility Directory shall not be exceeded. - 6.5.14.
-All pattern entries and departures shall be done in a manner so as to avoid flight over populated areas and noise sensitive areas, when reasonable and prudent.
+- 6.5.5 The starting, positioning, or taxiing of any aircraft shall be done in such a manner so as to avoid generating or directing any propeller slipstream or engine blast that may endanger or result in injury to persons or damage to property. - 6.5.6 Airborne radar equipment shall not be operated or ground-tested in an area where the directional beam of such radar, if high intensity (50KW or greater output), is within 300 feet or, if low intensity (less than 50 KW output), is within 100 feet of another aircraft, an aircraft refueling operation, an aircraft refueling vehicle, or a fuel storage facility. - 6.5.7 Aircraft engines shall not be started within, and aircraft shall not be taxied into, out of, or within, any structure on the Airport except for structures designed for engine runups, such as a hush house. - 6.5.8 Aircraft shall only be taxied or towed on hard-surfaced runways, taxiways, taxilanes, and aprons. - 6.5.9 Aircraft operators shall not taxi an aircraft at the Airport at a speed greater than is reasonable and prudent under the conditions with regard for actual and potential hazards and other aircraft so as not to endanger persons or property. - 6.5.10 Taxiing aircraft shall yield the right-of-way to any emergency vehicle, unless otherwise directed by ATC. - 6.5.11 Aircraft operators shall not land, take off, taxi, or park an aircraft on any area that has been restricted to a maximum weight bearing capacity of less than the weight of the aircraft.
+Contact Airport Operations for weight limits. - 6.5.12 It shall be the aircraft operator's responsibility to bear the expense of repair for any damage to TUS runways, taxiways, or aprons caused by excessive aircraft weight loading. - 6.5.13 All pattern entries and departures shall be done in a manner so as to avoid flight over populated areas and noise sensitive areas, when reasonable and prudent.

-6.6.
-Aircraft Parking and Storage
+6.6 Aircraft Parking and Storage